Township and Range System: How Legal Land Descriptions Work

 What states use the township and range system?

-Approximately 30 states use the PLSS township and range system, primarily states west of the Mississippi River plus Alabama, Florida, Illinois, Indiana, Michigan, Mississippi, Ohio, and Wisconsin.
+About 30 states use the PLSS township and range system, primarily states west of the Mississippi River.
+This includes Colorado, Montana, Wyoming, Oklahoma, Kansas, Nebraska, the Dakotas, and others — plus Alabama, Florida, Illinois, Indiana, Michigan, Mississippi, Ohio, and Wisconsin.

 Can I convert GPS coordinates to a legal description?

-Yes!
+Yes.
 Township America supports reverse lookups.
-Enter latitude and longitude coordinates to find the corresponding section, township, range, and meridian.
+Enter latitude and longitude coordinates to find the corresponding section, township, range, and meridian for any location within the 30+ PLSS states.